Cincinnati vs. Tulane NCAA Football Odds, Plays and Insights | October 30, 2021

 Tulane Stats and Trends

-- Thus far this year Tulane has two wins against the spread.
+- Tulane has two wins against the spread in seven games this year.

-- The Green Wave have been underdogs by 24.5 points or more once this season and covered the spread.
+- The Green Wave covered the spread in their only game when underdogs by 24.5 points or more.

 - Tulane's games this year have gone over the total in six out of seven opportunities (85.7%).